WAIVER OF LIABILITY

 - Ball out of play: In taking advantage of the time loss from an overthrown ball that travels out of play, a runner may not run beyond the subsequent base to the one originally running toward when the ball was thrown.

-- If a runner intentionally touches or stops the ball the play ends.
+- If a runner intentionally touches or stops the ball the play ends and the runner who touched the ball is out.

 - Athletic shoes are required.
 Metal cleats are not allowed.